 2. Listening

-The section will test the candidate's ability to be an active listener and retain critical information.
+This section will test the candidate's ability to be an active listener and retain critical information.
 Due to the variety of accents used in the recordings, this part may be a little trickier than the other sections.
-The recordings that you will hear will be a combination of three to five minutes long lectures and conversations about any academic discipline under the sun.
+The recordings that you will hear will be a combination of three—to five-minute lectures and conversations about any academic discipline.
 The goal is to pay attention to the primary purpose of the conversation and draw relevant inferences based on the factual information provided by the speakers.

 3. Writing